 Please email your resumé and your portfolio as described below to

-chicagofreeschool – at – gmail.com by May 3rd.
+chicagofreeschool – at – gmail.com.

 Instead of a cover letter, we ask you to submit a mini-portfolio that demonstrates your teaching work.

 - Please submit evidence of 2-3 students-centered learning activities you have led or facilitated.

 - For each learning activity, please include a brief description including information about the context of the project or unit of study, what students were doing during the activity, what skills students were developing, and how social/emotional learning and support for learning differences were incorporated.